FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-02-21-Sample-Prep-Physio-Hawaii-TPC.md

 **Protocols used**
 - [Airbrushing protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Physiology-Airbrushing-Protocol/)

 I followed the above protocol to separate the tissue from the skeleton, which will then be used for surface area measurements using the wax-dipping method.
+The fragments belong to the species _Pocillopora acuta_ (Pacu), _Montipora capitata_ (Mcap) and _Porites compressa_ (Pcom).

 I divided the tissue homogenate into aliquots as follows (aliquots were then stored at -20° or -80°):

 - Chlorophyll and Symbiont Density - 1.5 ml